MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 ## Identifying the filesystem type

-If you don't know the type of filesystem of a disk or partition, you can use.
+If you don't know the type of filesystem of a disk or partition, you can use this command:

 ```powershell
 blkid <BlockDevice>
 ```

-Which will output the detected filesystem type (under the `TYPE="<Filesystem>"` format).
+This will output the detected filesystem type (under the `TYPE="<Filesystem>"` format).

 ## Mount the selected partitions

-Once you know which partitions you want to mount, run:
+Once you have identified the partitions you want to mount, run this command on each partition:

 ```powershell
 wsl --mount <DiskPath> --partition <PartitionNumber> --type <Filesystem>
 ```

-On each partition.

 > [!NOTE]
-> If you wish to mount the whole disk as a single volume (i.e. if the disk isn't partitioned), `--partition` can be omitted
+> If you wish to mount the entire disk as a single volume (i.e. if the disk isn't partitioned), `--partition` can be omitted.

-> [!NOTE]
+>
-> If omitted, the default filesystem type is "ext4"
+> If omitted, the default filesystem type is "ext4".

 ## Access the disk content

-Once mounted, the disk can be accessed under the path pointed to by the config value `automount.root`.
+Once mounted, the disk can be accessed under the path pointed to by the config value: `automount.root`.
 The default value is `/mnt/wsl`.

-From Windows, the disk can be accessed from the Explorer by navigating to `\\wsl$\\<Distro>\\<Mountpoint>` (pick any Linux distribution).
+From Windows, the disk can be accessed from File Explorer by navigating to: `\\wsl$\\<Distro>\\<Mountpoint>` (pick any Linux distribution).

 ## Unmount the disk

 If you want to unmount and detach the disk from WSL 2, run:

 ```powershell
 wsl --unmount <DiskPath>
 ```